 2. An abnormal retraction of the walls of an organ.

 circulatory c.
 1. Shock (1).
 2. Hypoperfusion.

 lung c.
 1. Atelectasis.
 2. Compression of lung caused by pneumothorax, hydrothorax, or hemothorax.

 TREATMENT: Bronchial hygiene, postural drainage, and percussion are used to assist in mucus removal for those patients with atelectasis due to mucus plugging.
-Bronchoscopy may also be useful in these patients.
-Chest tubes are inserted to drain air ...
+Bronchoscopy may also be useful in ...